-Prof. Toliyat work is highly cited by his colleagues more than 27000 times and has an H-index of 80.
+Prof. Toliyat work is highly cited by his colleagues around 30000 times and has an H-index of 82.
 Dr. Toliyat was an Editor of IEEE Transactions on Energy Conversion.
 He was Chair of the IEEE-IAS Industrial Power Conversion Systems Department of IEEE-IAS, and is a member of Sigma Xi.
-He is a fellow of the IEEE, the recipient of the 2008 Industrial Electronics Society Electric Machines Committee Second Best Paper Award as well as the recipient of the IEEE Power Engineering Society Prize Paper Awards in 1996 and 2006, and IEEE Industry Applications Society Transactions Third Prize Paper Award and Second Prize Paper Award in 2006 and 2016, respectively.
+He is a Life Fellow of the IEEE, the recipient of the 2008 Industrial Electronics Society Electric Machines Committee Second Best Paper Award as well as the recipient of the IEEE Power Engineering Society Prize Paper Awards in 1996 and 2006, and IEEE Industry Applications Society Transactions Third Prize Paper Award and Second Prize Paper Award in 2006 and 2016, respectively.
 His main research interests and experience include analysis and design of electrical machines, variable speed drives for traction and propulsion applications, fault diagnosis of electric machinery, and magnetic gear integrated electric machines.
 Prof. Toliyat has supervised more than 120 graduate students, post docs, and research engineers.
-He has published over 510 technical papers, presented more than 99 invited lectures all over the world, and has 34 issued and pending US patents.
+He has published over 535 technical papers, presented more than 99 invited lectures all over the world, and has 44 issued and pending US patents.
 He is the author of 11 books and book chapters including DSP-Based Electromechanical Motion Control, CRC Press, 2003, the co-editor of Handbook of Electric Motors – 2nd Edition, Marcel Dekker, 2004, and the co-author of Electric Machines – Modeling, Condition Monitoring, and Fault Diagnosis, CRC Press, Florida, 2013.

 He was the General Chair of the 2005 IEEE International Electric Machines and Drives Conference in San Antonio, Texas.
 Dr. Toliyat is a Professional Engineer in the State of Texas.